-Supervision can be one to one, paired, or groups of 3 or 4.
+I offer supervision one to one, paired, or in groups of 3 or 4.
 Case Discussion Groups (3 or 4 participants) are also available.

 Payment can be made personally or via invoice to your employer.
 A minimum of 24 hours notice of cancellation is required to avoid the full supervision fee being charged.

 Individual Supervision - via secure platforms : Zoom, VSee, or Signal - Video or IM / FaceTime / Protonmail / or by dedicated telephone line (at no call cost to yourself).

 - The fee for individual supervision is £45 per hour (£67.50 for 1.5 hours).
 This fee applies for practitioners and for institutions.

 - For trainee counsellors there is a sliding scale according to income £45 - £40 per hour (£67.50 - £60 for 1.5 hours)

 Group Supervision & Case Discussion Groups - via secure platforms Zoom or VSee - Video or IM :

 - Groups of 2, 3, or 4, for 60 mins, 90 mins, or 2 hours.